vokimon/python-wavefile/README.md

 Features
 --------

-- Writer and reader objects are context managers
+- Wave file resources allocated as context managers (`with`)
-- Format, channels, length, sample rate... are accessed as properties as well as text strings
+- Format, channels, length, sample rate... are accessed as properties
-- Real multichannel (not just mono/stereo)
+- Real multichannel (not just mono/stereo, surround, ambisonics and virtually any number of channels)
 - All libsndfile formats supported, floating point encodings by default
 - Numpy based interface
-- Generators for block by block reading
+- Generators for block by block access (streaming without loading the full audio into memory)
 - Reading reuses the same data block to avoid many data allocations
-- Shortened constant names for formats (Using scopes instead of prefixes)
 - Matlab-like whole-file interface (not recommended in production code but quite convenient for quick scripting)
+- Shortened constant names for formats (Using namespaces instead of prefixes)
 - Transparent UTF-8 handling for filenames and text strings
 - No module compilation required (wraps the dll using ctypes)
 - Compatible with Python >= 2.6 including Python3